AshleyYakeley/NixVirt/README.md

 * `virtualisation.libvirt.package` (package, default `packages.libvirt`)
 The libvirt package to use.
-This will also set `virtualisation.libvirtd.package`.
+This will also set `virtualisation.libvirtd.package` for you.

 * `virtualisation.libvirt.verbose` (bool, default `false`)
 Output trace of changes during activation, for debugging.